 - How old is your pump?
 If you have an older electric pump (particularly older than a year), or if you are pumping more often than the pump was designed for, the motor may be wearing out.

 - Many times a decrease in pumping output is because pump parts need to be replaced.
 Have you checked your pump and replaced any parts that are worn or that haven’t been replaced in the last 3-6 months?

-- Do you have a type of pump (like the Avent Isis) that benefits from occasionally boiling the boilable parts?
+- Do you have a type of pump (check your user manual) that benefits from occasionally boiling the boilable parts?